 The Siren's Captain

 French singer and spy Marie-Louise Fortier has spent her life protecting idealistic men like her father, who died trying to wrest France back from Napoleon.
-So when the British War Office asks her to safeguard a former naval captain in the little spa village of Grace-by-the-Sea from the emperor's threats, she doesn't hesitate, even if it means pretending to be engaged to the legendary Captain St. Claire to remain at his side.
+So when the British War Office asks her to safeguard a former naval captain in the little spa village of Grace-by-the-Sea from Napoleon's threats, she doesn't hesitate, even if it means pretending to be engaged to the legendary Captain St. Claire to remain at his side.

 Quillan St. Claire has been taking care of himself since he was a foundling.
 He's fought Napoleon in battle and now smuggles the tyrant's secrets from France to aid England's cause.
-He's certainly not willing to trust the pretty soprano with his life, yet her siren's voice seems to call to him.
+He's certainly not willing to trust the pretty soprano with his life, yet her siren's voice calls to him.
 As danger draws closer, Marie and Quill must work together to protect the friendly little village that welcomed them, only to discover that protecting each other may mean risking their hearts for a real chance at love.

 This sweet, clean Regency is the sequel to The Lady's Second-Chance Suitor.
 Grace-by-the-Sea: Where romance and adventure come home.